Why Is PCI Compliance Important?

 Unlike PCI DSS that requires compliance from every business that stores, processes, and transmits cardholder data, PA-DSS only applies to companies that make and sell payment applications.

-PCI SSC has announced that PA-DSS will be retired in October 2022 and be replaced with PCI Software Security Framework (SSF).
-This framework will put a keener focus on the security practices around card transaction software.
+PA-DSS was retired in October 2022 and replaced with PCI Software Security Framework (SSF).
+This framework puts a keener focus on the security practices around card transaction software.
+PCI SSC is planning a revision to the currently published version of the Secure Software Standard v1.2.

 PIN Transaction Security (PTS) devices are used at the point of interaction (POI) to capture cardholder data and validate approval for use during the transaction.